Key Differences Between PR, Marketing, and Advertising —and When You Should Use Each for Your Brand

 Source: Hootsuite

-Advertising that’s paired closely with other types of marketing, like your blog posts or videos, can go a long way toward increasing your conversions.
+Advertising that’s paired closely with other types of marketing, like your blog posts or videos, can go a long way toward increasing your conversions and helping you achieve your long-term goals.

-The reason is that there is simply so much content out there, and you’re competing with all of it—not just the posts by your direct competitors, but posts about the latest political news, and fashion, and what movies you should be watching.
+Our digital world is saturated with so much content, and you’re competing with all of it—not just the posts by your direct competitors, but posts about the latest political news, fashion trends, and movies you should be watching.
 Boosting posts is a good way to break through the noise.

 Advertising, like PR, content marketing, and social media marketing, should be an ongoing venture.